eigenlambda123/Project10X-Statistics/README.md

 ## About This Repo

-This repository is my personal project to **master Statistics by building real, practical projects** aligned with core statistical ideas like probability, distributions, sampling, hypothesis testing, and more.
+This repository is my personal project to **Learn Statistics by building real, practical projects** aligned with core statistical ideas like probability, distributions, sampling, hypothesis testing, and more.

 ---